 The County of Lehigh, in conjunction with the Sterling Raber Agricultural Land Preservation Board of Lehigh County, has created the Municipal Partnership Program to aide townships in the preservation of their farmland and boost funding for farmland preservation in Lehigh County.

-When a township agrees to add money to the County’s Farmland Preservation appropriation funds that are sent to the State of Pennsylvania, the County will provide up to a one to one dollar match, if matching funding is available.
+When a township agrees to add money to the County’s Farmland Preservation appropriation funds that are sent to the State of Pennsylvania, the County will have additional funds for farmland preservation.

 The matching funds can be used in several ways by the township to help preserve their farmland.
 This includes paying a landowner up to the easement appraisal value of their property if their appraisal value is over the current price cap ($6,000) that is set by the Board.
 Township funding can be used to preserve locally important farms that are not currently at the top of the waiting list, helping the County to preserve farmland that it may not normally be able to.

 The additional State preservation funds that are generated by township contribution to the County total will be used to preserve more farmland not only in that municipality, but across Lehigh county.
 This extends Lehigh County’s preservation funding and capacity.